Frequently Asked Questions

 Can I come if I don’t know much about Buddhism?

 Yes, all are welcome.
 If you'd like to learn more, there is an opportunity to chat with others before meditation begins.
-At our indoor meetings, we have a selection of books to borrow - please also see our recommended reading page.
+We also have a selection of books to borrow - please also see our recommended reading page.

 Do I need to come every week?